Benzamidenafil

 Benzamidenafil or xanthoanthrafil is a synthetic drug that acts as a PDE5 inhibitor.
 It has the same mechanism of action as pharmaceutical drugs used to treat erectile dysfunction, but it is not approved by any regulatory agency for such use.

-It has been found as an undeclared adulterant in supposedly "natural" health supplements.
+The drug has been found as an undeclared adulterant in supposedly "natural" health supplements.
 In 2009, the supplement manufacturer Hi-Tech Pharmaceuticals recalled its product Stamina-Rx because it was adulterated with benzamidenafil.